wedinc/awesome-weapons/CONTRIBUTING.md

 Contributions are welcome!
 But please note that this is a collection of biased thoughts from everyone working on WED.

-we will review any and all contributions.
+We will review any and all contributions.
 Here's the process:

 1. Make an individual pull request for each suggestion and include a reason why it is awesome.
 2. To be fair, the order is first-come-first-serve so unless a section is alphabetical, add the item at the end.